 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.

 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of Ss Peter & Raphael. (see notes 3&11) - 3.
-Other Catholic children. (see note 3) - 4.
-Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5)
+Catholic children who are resident in the parish of Ss.
+Peter and Raphael. (see notes 3&11)